dini-ag-kim/avram/specification.md

 A **non-negative integer** is a natural number (0, 1, 2...)

-A **range** is a sequence of digits, optionally followed by a dash (`-`) and a second sequence of digits with same length and numerical value larger than the first sequence (examples: `0`, `00`, `3-7`, `03-12`, `01-09`...).
-A string **matches** a range if it is a sequence of digits of same length as the sequence(s) in the range and the numerical value is equal to or between the numerical value(s) of the range.
-Applications MAY accept and normalize two sequences of different length to valid ranges.
+A **range** is a sequence of digits, optionally followed by a dash (`-`) and a second sequence of digits with same length.
+The numeric values of each sequence are called **start number** and **end number**, respectively.
+The end number, if given, must be larger than the start number.
+Examples of valid ranges include `0`, `00`, `3-7`, `03-12`, and `01-09` but not `3-12` nor `7-2`.
+A string **matches** a range if it is a sequence of digits of same length as the sequence(s) in the range and the numerical value is equal to or within the start number and the end number of the range.
+Applications MAY accept and normalize sequences of different length to valid ranges.

 ### Records